Going Through Chemotherapy

 At each visit, your blood counts will be checked.

-You may be given anti-nausea medications and other treatments to ease your chemotherapy experience.
+You may be given anti-nausea medications and other treatments to reduce some side effects.
+You usually take these medications before your chemotherapy session begins.

-A friend or family member can stay with you during the visit.
+A friend or family member may be able to stay with you during the visit.
 You may also choose to read, listen to music, watch TV or sleep.

-Before you begin chemotherapy, talk with your health care provider about possible side effects and whether you need to have someone drive you home after each visit.
+Before you begin chemotherapy, talk with your health care provider about the possible side effects you may have and whether you need to have someone drive you home after each visit.
+Your provider may give you a handout or a binder with this information.
+You may find it helpful to take notes in a notebook or on your phone or tablet.

 Learn more about things to consider before chemotherapy begins.